 Our definition of a monocular is a single eye unit that has no magnification.
 These are what we call the Swiss army knife of night vision equipment.
 A quality monocular is the most versatile of all the night time devices.
 Their compact size and lightweight make them ideal for head mounting.
 Many of the higher generation monoculars can be attached to rifle scopes and spotting scopes and can also be mounted directly onto a weapon.
 Many of these same higher generation monoculars can be mounted onto a weapon in front of a red dot sight that is night vision compatible, such as certain models of Eotech's.
 Most of these devicess can also be adapted to a camera for photography with the use of a camera adapter.
 These versatile optics are often small and lite enough to fit in a shirt pocket.

 There are both pros and cons of the single eye of a monocular verses both eyes of a goggle.
 The pros are that you can switch back and forth between your eyes when you get tired and that your unaided eye will maintain it's night adaptation and some of your peripheral vision.
 The US Military feels that this gives the user better situational awareness.
 The cons to this single eye is that it doesn't feel as natural and will take some time to get used to.
 With a monocular the user needs to get used to keeping both eyes open to have the best experience.

 To sum it up monoculars will give you the most versatility as well as the most accessories to choose from.
 They are a great choice for those who want a product that will have the ability to do a lot of multi-tasking.
-The king of the monoculars is the PVS-14 Night Vision.
+The king of the monoculars is the PVS-14 Night Vision, featuring models with a 5 Year Warranty, and our Special Hand Select now with a 10 Year Warranty.
 It is great at everything it does and has the fantastic feature of manual gain control.
 See our manual gain section to learn what this feature does.
 Click here to see all of our night vision monoculars.